message/iata/PH.md

 7. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
 - This does not apply to merchant seamen with a 9 (C) visa issued by the Philippines.
 8. Passengers must install the app 'TRAZE' on their personal device before departure.
-9. Passengers traveling to Cebu (CEB) must register at most 5 days before departure at <a href="https://mactancebuairport.com/covid-19-registration">https://mactancebuairport.com/covid-19-registration</a>
-10. Suspension of all visa on arrival facilities.
+9. Suspension of all visa on arrival facilities.
-11. Suspension of all visa exemptions.
+10. Suspension of all visa exemptions.